steemian/realTV/API.md

 Points are awarded:
 * 3 points to each player who participate in beating a challenge
-* 100 points for the last man standing on an island
+* 100 points for the last man standing on an island (plus up to 36 points awarded for beating the challenges)
-* No point awarded if all survivors betray at once
+* No extra point awarded if all survivors betray at once
 * 100 points distributed among all traitors if the team fails the challenge

-Bots will spawn with strength randomly selected from allowed values (0 to 10), and vote for elimination of the weakest player 80% of the time, for the strongest 20% of the time (including itself).
-As usual, bots are recreated anew for each phase
+Bots will spawn with strength randomly selected from allowed values (0 to 10).
+They vote for elimination of the weakest player 80% of the time, for the strongest 20% of the time (including itself).
+As usual, bots are recreated anew for each phase.

 Here are the constants: